 Example usage of the capture area parameter

-Capturers send the Capture Area parameters renderers, in terms of a set of four X, Y and Z coordinates, respectively.
+Capturers send the Capture Area parameters to renderers, in terms of a set of four X, Y and Z coordinates, respectively.
 For example, the coplanar capture area is represented by for point bottom left (X1, Y1, Z1), bottom right (X2, Y2, Z2), top left (X3, Y3, Z3) and top right (X4, Y4, Z4).
 Following the conventions of "Area of Capture" [IETF CLUE FW], as numbers move from lower to higher, the location goes from camera left to right (in the case of the 'x' dimension), audience front to back (in the case of the 'y' dimension) or low to high (in the case of the 'z' dimension), which is shown in figure 1(top view) and figure 2 (3D view).

 Figure 1: Capture area axis (top view)